§ 3311. Definitions

 § 3320a.
 Appraisal management companies

-(a) An appraisal management company registered by the board acts as a broker in acquiring finished appraisals from real estate appraisers and supplying the appraisals to third parties, but appraisal management companies are not licensed to perform real estate appraisals under this chapter.
+(a) An appraisal management company acts as a broker in acquiring finished appraisals from real estate appraisers and supplying the appraisals to third parties, but appraisal management companies are not licensed to perform real estate appraisals under this chapter.
 Acting as an appraisal management company includes:

 (1) administering or assigning work to licensed real estate appraisers;